 What can I do if I disagree with the decision of the audit?

 If you disagree with the decision of the audit, you have 90 days to submit a Notice of Complaint.
-A notice of complaint can be submitted online by visiting www.ottawa.ca/VUT and accessing the Notice of Complaint form.
+A notice of Complaint can be submitted online by visiting www.ottawa.ca/VUT and accessing the Notice of Complaint form.

 What can I do if I disagree with the decision on my Notice of Complaint?

-If you disagree with the decision made on your Notice of Complaint, you have 60 days to submit a formal request for an appeal.
-Note that you cannot submit a request for an appeal if you have not received a Notice of Complaint result.
+If you disagree with the decision made on your Notice of Complaint, you have 90 days to submit a formal request for an appeal.
+Note, you cannot submit a request for appeal if you have not received the results of a Notice of Complaint.